 At S&G Carpet and More, we’re proud to carry the best selection of hardwood flooring for commercial environments in Northern California.
 Drop by one of our showrooms today to see what we have to offer.
 We’re here to help you pick commercial carpeting that won’t disappoint.

-Our flooring showrooms are located in Rancho Cordova, Rocklin, Elk Grove, San Jose, Santa Clara, Cupertino, Pleasant Hill, and Pleasanton.
-Being centrally located throughout Northern California allows us to serve the communities of Rocklin, Roseville, Citrus Heights, Granite Bay, Antelope, Loomis, Blue Oaks, Pleasant Grove, Penryn, Lincoln, Rancho Cordova, Sacramento, North Sacramento, South Sacramento, East Sacramento, West Sacramento, Carmichael, Citrus Heights, Gold River, Orangevale, Fair Oaks, Folsom, El Dorado Hills, Cameron Park, Shingle Springs, Rancho Murieta, Pleasanton, Livermore, Sunol, Fremont, Newark, Union City, Castro Valley, San Lorenzo, San Leandro, San Ramon, Dublin, Danville, Alamo, Blackhawk, Oakland, Berkeley, Walnut Creek, Concord, Piedmont, Union City, Elk Grove, Wilton, Galt, Walnut Grove, Freeport, Lodi, Stockton, San Jose, Morgan Hill, Gilroy, Los Gatos, Campbell, Saratoga, San Jose, Cupertino, Scotts Valley, Ben Lomond, Santa Cruz, Santa Clara, Milpitas, Monte Vista, Loyola, Fremont, Newark, Palo Alto, East Palo Alto, Menlo Park, Sunnyvale, Los Altos, Woodside, Redwood City, and Union City.
+Our flooring showrooms are located in Rancho Cordova, Rocklin, Elk Grove, San Jose, Santa Clara, Cupertino, Pleasant Hill, and Dublin.
+Being centrally located throughout Northern California allows us to serve the communities of Rocklin, Roseville, Citrus Heights, Granite Bay, Antelope, Loomis, Blue Oaks, Pleasant Grove, Penryn, Lincoln, Rancho Cordova, Sacramento, North Sacramento, South Sacramento, East Sacramento, West Sacramento, Carmichael, Citrus Heights, Gold River, Orangevale, Fair Oaks, Folsom, El Dorado Hills, Cameron Park, Shingle Springs, Rancho Murieta, Dublin, Livermore, Sunol, Fremont, Newark, Union City, Castro Valley, San Lorenzo, San Leandro, San Ramon, Dublin, Danville, Alamo, Blackhawk, Oakland, Berkeley, Walnut Creek, Concord, Piedmont, Union City, Elk Grove, Wilton, Galt, Walnut Grove, Freeport, Lodi, Stockton, San Jose, Morgan Hill, Gilroy, Los Gatos, Campbell, Saratoga, San Jose, Cupertino, Scotts Valley, Ben Lomond, Santa Cruz, Santa Clara, Milpitas, Monte Vista, Loyola, Fremont, Newark, Palo Alto, East Palo Alto, Menlo Park, Sunnyvale, Los Altos, Woodside, Redwood City, and Union City.